nanoman689/interview_questions/README.md

 What media queries do is rather than looking for a type of device they look at the capability of the device, and you can use them to check for all kinds of things.
 For example:

--Width and height (of the browser window)
+- Width and height (of the browser window)

--Device width and height
+- Device width and height

--Orientation – for example is a phone in landscape or portrait mode?
+- Orientation, for example is a phone in landscape or portrait mode?

--Resolution
+- Resolution

 They tend to look something like this: